 Condition Met Condition Assessed Yes As recommended by the CDC, all staff should wear face coverings.
 Per CDPH guidance, teachers could use face shields, which enable students to see their faces and to avoid potential barriers to phonological instruction.
 Provide masks if the employee does not have a clean face covering.
 Provide other protective equipment, as appropriate for work assignments.
 For employees engaging in symptom screening, provide surgical masks, face shields, and disposable gloves.
 For front office and food service employees, provide face coverings and disposable gloves.
-For regular surface cleaning, provide gloves appropriate for all cleaning and disinfecting.
-B. Classified staff engaged in deep cleaning and disinfecting should be equipped with proper PPE for COVID-19 disinfection (disposable gown, gloves, eye protection, and mask or respirator) in addition to PPE as required by product instructions.
+For custodial staff, provide equipment and PPE for cleaning and disinfecting, including: A. For regular surface cleaning, provide gloves appropriate for all cleaning and disinfecting B. Classified staff engaged in deep cleaning and disinfecting should be equipped with proper PPE for COVID-19 disinfection (disposable gown, gloves, eye protection, and mask or respirator) in addition to PPE as required by product instructions.
 All products must be kept out of children's reach and stored in a space with restricted access.
 C. Cal/OSHA requires that PPE be provided and worn to effectively protect employees from the hazards of the cleaning products used and training be provided to staff on the hazards of chemicals.